roryl/lucee-book/meta_programming.md

 {% gist id="roryl/1209cf05ae342beeecda87dd879b0150",file="math.cfc" %}{% endgist %}

 If the use case was that every time we called one of the math methods we wanted to output some text, we could solve it by creating a decorator which reproduces and wraps the math object.
-Consider this decorator:
+Consider this decorator which simply re-implements the functions of math.cfc, adds the new functionality, and forwards the calls to match.cfc:

 {% gist id="roryl/1209cf05ae342beeecda87dd879b0150",file="mathDecoratorBasic.cfc" %}{% endgist %}